5 Simple Ways To Make Meditation A Daily Practice In Your Life

 Starting a meditation practice is easy.

 What exactly is "meditation?"
-Do you know how to meditate, or do you really only understand it in theory, based on what you've seen other people do?
+Do you know how to meditate, or do you only understand it in theory based on what you've seen other people do?

 It's easy to picture the meme of a woman sitting on the floor with the caption, "Don't just sit there.
 Meditate!"